cape-io/www.supersimple.co/pages/instructions-ruhoh.md

 At this point, you can either make a test site, or add the live website at a domain you have purchased.

-1. If you want to create a test site, use: something.verysimple.co (where "something" is any word you want.
+1. If you want to create a test site, use: something.supersimple.co (where "something" is any word you want.
 If you need multiple words, include dashes between the words).

 1. If you wish to use a purchased domain, name the folder: www.mydomain.com